GSA/auctions_api/basics.md

 The output data will be in XML and JSON format.
 These files are downloadable files.

-The data in the API is live data.
+The data in the API output file is live data.

 ##### Coming soon!